-- Vitamin B12/folate deficiency could suggest peripheral neuropathy or chronic alcoholism.
+- DEficiency could suggest peripheral neuropathy or chronic alcoholism.

-- Liver function tests/coagulation studies may be done in chronic alcoholism.
+- Coagulation studies may be done in chronic alcoholism.

 Xrays help to confirm and stage disease and tell whether the disease is active.
 Osteopenia, periarticular fragmentation of bone, subluxations, dislocations, and fractures are usual finding in x-ray of Charcot joint depending on the destruction of the joint.

 MRI allows for anatomic imaging of the area.
 It also may help to distinguish between osteomyelitis and Charcot arthropathy.